Closures & Hours Changes

 Call the local poison control center, the National Poison Control Hotline (1-800-222-1222), or your doctor today for more information.

-The poison control center will be able to help you quickly if you have the following information ready:
+The poison control center will be able to help you quickly if you have this information ready:

-If the poison control center recommends medical evaluation, take the product container or substance and any stomach contents that the person vomited to help doctors determine the seriousness of the poisoning.
+If the poison control center recommends medical evaluation, take the product container or substance and any stomach contents that the person vomited to help doctors find out how serious the poisoning is.

 Current as of: